• Skip to primary navigation

 9. Evenly distribute the streusel over all the muffins, using about 1 rounded tablespoon per muffin.

-unbaked banana nut muffins with streusel in a muffin pan.
+Banana nut streusel muffin in a muffin pan before baking.

 10. Allow the muffin batter to rest while you preheat your oven to 425°F for at least 15 to 20 minutes.

-baked banana nut muffins with streusel in a muffin pan.
+Banana nut streusel muffins in a muffin pan.

 11. Bake at 425° for 5 minutes, then turn your oven temperature down to 350°F, without opening the oven door, and bake for another 20 to 22 minutes.
 Let cool for about 10 minutes in the pan, then remove to a wire rack to cool completely, or until you can't wait anymore.
 I get it.
 They smell great don't they?

-hand holding a banana nut yogurt muffin against a blurry green background.
+Author's hand holding a banana nut streusel muffin.

 Secret Ingredients